ZiggyCreatures/FusionCache/docs/FactoryOptimization.md

 FusionCache will search for the value in the cache (*memory* and *distributed*, if available) and, if nothing is there, will call the factory to obtain the value: it then saves it into the cache with the specified options, and returns it to the caller, all transparently.

-Special care is put into calling just one factory per key, concurrently: this means that if 10 concurrent requests for the same key arrive at the same time and the data is not there, **only one factory** will be called, and the result will be stored and shared with all callers right away.
+Special care is put into calling just one factory per key, concurrently: this means that if 10 (or 100, or more) concurrent requests for the same key arrive at the same time and the data is not there, **only one factory** will be executed, and the result will be stored and shared with all callers right away.

 ![Factory Call Optimization](images/factory-optimization.png)